craighuggins/CITS2401-Labs/README.md

 (accepts the same arguments as the microcar function)

 - #### Outputs:
-The function will create and output the following plots:
     - A bar-plot comparing the expected and actual distance covered by each microcar.
     - A scatter-plot of the expected final horizontal and vertical displacements for each microcar.
     - A scatter-plot of the actual final horizontal and vertical displacements for each microcar.

 - #### Example function call:
 plotmicrocar(['exp1.csv','exp2.csv'],['act1.csv','act2.csv'])